Psychology 103 - Physiological Psychology » Spring 2022 » Chapter 3 Practice Quiz 1

 The sympathetic nervous system differs from the parasympathetic nervous system in that the sympathetic nervous system has

-no second-stage neurons.
+A. no first-stage neurons.

-first-stage neurons that synapse close to the target organ.
+C. first-stage neurons that synapse close to the target organ.

-no first-stage neurons.
+D. no second-stage neurons.

 Question #6